How Agent-WeChat Is Architected

 Cloud providers use datacenter IPs, and WeChat may flag them.
 If you’re hosting in the cloud, route your outgoing traffic through a residential proxy.
 Set the PROXY environment variable and the container uses redsocks to transparently route all traffic through it.
 A residential proxy with sticky sessions works best, since you want WeChat to see a consistent, residential IP.

-I can set up a hosted instance for you, running on GCE with residential proxy routing already configured.
-You get a URL and a token.
-Plug them into the CLI, Wechaty Puppet, or OpenClaw and you’re up.
-Wechaty gateway is available on a separate port for existing Wechaty users.
+If you’d rather skip the ops, We can set up a hosted instance on GCE with residential proxy routing already configured.
+You get a URL and a token — plug them into the CLI, Wechaty Puppet, or OpenClaw and you’re up.
+Wechaty Gateway is available on a separate port for existing Wechaty users.
+The hosting fee supports ongoing development; WeChat ships new binaries regularly, and each update means finding new memory offsets for key extraction.